-A Water Quality Alert for Lake Alexandrina issued by SA Health remains current due to elevated levels of potentially harmful blue green algae toxin present in the lake.
-This alert and other information can be found on the SA Health website - Water Quality Alerts page.
+The Water Quality Alert for Lake Alexandrina issued by SA Health has now been lifted as a result of recent water sampling showing that there is no longer a presence of a potentially harmful blue green algae bloom.
+Swimming, diving, fishing and other recreational activities can recommence at Lake Alexandrina.
+Further information can be found on the SA Health website.